arizvisa/ida-minsc/docs/static/install.rst

 is executed followed by the loading process for the plugin which will try to locate the "``.idapythonrc.py``" file within your home (or user profile) directory.
 Once this is located, it will then evaluated at startup.
-Similarly, when a specific database is opened up, the plugin will also look for a file alongside the database with the name, "``idapythonrc.py``", and execute it when the database has been loaded.
+Similarly, when a you open up a database with IDA, the plugin will also look for a file in the same directory as the database with the name "``idapythonrc.py``".
+If it is found, the plugin will execute the script when the database has been loaded.

 As mentioned, these files can allow you to define functions that you may find useful or to add aliases for the more common ones that you may use.
-If you wish to attach custom hooks or key bindings using the :py:mod:`ui` module, this would be the place to add them.
-By default the following functions are available in the default namespace:
+If you wish to attach custom hooks or key bindings using the :py:mod:`ui` module (section :ref:`4.5<tutorials_userinterface>`), this would be the place to add them.
+By default the following functions are available from IDAPython when you start up IDA Pro.

 +-----------------+----+-----------------------------------------------------------------+
 | alias name      |    | description of alias                                            |